ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 ### Invitations
 #### Invitations [MAJOR]
-Major invites are sent to the teams of five players who earned an invitation from the most recent RMR.
-If a team used a substitute, an invitation is extended to the five who played in the last match they won.
+Major invites are sent to the core lineup (not including a substitute) who earned an invitation from the most recent RMR.

-A team cannot adjust their roster between the RMR and the Major.
+A team cannot adjust their core lineup between the RMR and the Major.
 However, they can register a different coach or substitute player.

 The Major features 24 teams
 - 8 teams are invited as Legends, to enter the Major in the Legends Stage.